Diversity & Inclusion: More Than Just a Seat at the Table

 Khalilah Lyons, MHRIR, PHR, HCS, SWP, has experienced all of the above.
 Now, as the Diversity & Inclusion Leader at Discover Financial Services, she realizes her role is one she’s been preparing for her whole life.

-Get a sneak peek below into her Corporate Learning Week 2020 session to see how your company can begin disrupting conversations to integrate diversity and inclusion into everyday work and life.
+Check out our interview below and see how your company can begin disrupting conversations to integrate diversity and inclusion into everyday work and life.

 Q: What are some misconceptions about integrating Diversity & Inclusion within organizations?